 Places to Eat in Rockport MA for Delicious Food

 Seafood fans definitely won’t want to miss out on eating delicious, freshly-caught lobster in Rockport.
 Lobster rolls are probably the most popular entree in the area, but all of the local seafood, including the clam chowder, is delicious.

 The most famous of the restaurants in downtown Rockport MA is Ray Moore Lobster Co, which usually has a long line out the door.
 I love the lobster roll at Ray Moore.
 On one of our trips, we opted to eat at their sister restaurant, the Fish Shack Restaurant, which has indoor seating.

 Our food was wonderful, and they have several kid-friendly options too.
 Save room for dessert though, because there are lots of cute ice cream shops within walking distance.
 Grab a cone from a local ice cream shop, and walk over to the waterfront to take in the scenic views.

 Other popular restaurants in Rockport include the Red Skiff Restaurant, the Blue Lobster Grille, Brackett’s Oceanview Restaurant, and Nate’s at Front Beach.

 Shopping in Rockport MA

-Downtown Rockport is home to Motif #1, a red fishing shack that many claim is the #1 painted building in the US.
-With the waterfront, the ships, and the quaint buildings, Rockport is a great place to take pictures.
-If you are an amateur photographer, or have kids that like taking pictures, it’s the perfect spot for a photowalk.
+Downtown Rockport is home to Motif no. 1, a red fishing shack that many claim is the #1 painted building in the US.
+The current building is an exact replica of the original.
+With the waterfront, the fishing boats, and the quaint buildings, Rockport is a great place to take pictures.
+If you are an amateur photographer or have kids that like taking pictures, it’s the perfect spot for a photo walk.